 Will CME be provided?

-CME will be provided to those Community Sessions that have requested CME and follow the appropriate guidelines required by the Accreditation Council for Continuing Medical Education.
+CME will be provided to live and virtual educational sessions that follow the appropriate guidelines required by the Accreditation Council for Continuing Medical Education.

 How is this different than submitting a regular educational session for a clinical or practice symposium?